|98% of those who take the Mental Health Crisis CIT training say it is "excellent" or "very good"

 patrol officers undergoing CIT training.

-The Mental Health Crisis Response Institute use trained CIT law
+The Mental Health Crisis Response Institute uses trained

-enforcement trainers to conduct CIT trainings.
-Daily practical exercises with professional actors are
+CIT law enforcement trainers to conduct CIT trainings.
+Daily practical exercises with professional

 Post credits available.
 Register online here.